LongxingTan/open-retrievals/examples/README.md

 The fine-tuned embedding performance during inference is worse than original?
 - check whether the pooling_method is correct
-- check whether the prompt is the same as training for LLM
+- check whether the prompt is the same as training for LLM model